Fira Cyclades, Greece Travel Guide

 Pack dressier sandals or shoes for evenings.
 Avoid high heels, as they are imuseful and potentially dangerous on Fira’s uneven surfaces.

 Ensure your passport is valid.
 Have all visa documentation ready if needed.
 Make photocopies of your passport’s main page and visa.
 Keep a digital copy on your phone or in cloud storage.
-These copies should be stored separately from your original documents.
+These copies should be stored in a different place from your original documents.

-Greece uses Type F (Schuko) and Type C electrical sockets.
+Greece has Type F sockets (Schuko) and Type C electrical sockets.
 The standard voltage is 230V with a frequency of 50Hz.
 Your phone should be unlocked to use a local SIM card.

 Santorini offers countless photo opportunities.
-A camera with good low-light performance and a wide-angle lens is helpful.
+A camera with good low-light performance and a wide-angle a photographic lens is helpful.
 Long days of sightseeing and phone map reliance drain device batteries.

 Utilize cloud storage (e.g., Google Photos, iCloud) to automatically back up your pictures and videos.